NithinKalidas/Appian/Generic.md

 ## 53. What is task log?

 ## 54. what is charts and what are its types in appian?
+Chart are used to diagramatically represent the value BAR CHART
+COLUMN CHART
+PIE CHART
+LINE CHART
+AREA CHART
+SCATTER CHART

 ## 55. What is T24 and have you used in your application?
 T24 (Temenos T24) is a core banking software developed by Temenos.